robzenn92/distributedAlgorithms/README.md

 When the simulation ends, you can always change the predicate or modify the label of the latticeWithVar and recreate it without running a new simulation.

-If you want to recompile it you can also use ant commands and maven in order to download all the dependencies.
+If you want to recompile it you can also use 'ant' and when you finish run 'java -jar project.jar'

+!!IMPORTANT!!
+Do not delete anything into /lib folder